matkoniecz/UnNetHackPlus/Home.md

 Over many a quaint and curious volume of forgotten lore..."
 — Edgar Allan Poe, The Raven

-* A.S. engraving (from Journey to the Centre of the Earth, by Jules Verne)
+* Beware of Dreams come true!
 * investigate SCORE_ON_BOTL
 * "checking whether to enable" in configure + autoconf.h + autoconf.hin
 * kill paging in guidebook